Ergodic Capacity and Optimal Handover in Satellite Mega-Constellations under Finite Serving Times: Optimal Handover Strategy

 is an upper bound on $F(C) = \lim_{N\rightarrow\infty}F_N(C)$ for uncoordinated handovers.
 By monotonicity of expectation and since $Q_N(C)$ is monotone decreasing (see Appendix \ref{appendix:Q_properties}), $Q(C)$ will converge to zero and coincide with Dinkelbach's solution. \end{proof}

 That is, assuming that the maximum capacity is known, the optimal satellite for handover is selected by maximising the residual between the instantaneous {serving} capacity and the averaged maximum capacity.
-To compute the maximum capacity \(C_{\mathrm{pers}}[\mathsf{H}^*]\), Dinkelbach’s algorithm is modified to obtain the simplified Dinkelbach-type procedure described in Algorithm~\ref{alg:max_pers_cap}, where the key distinction is that the maximisation is performed over pairs of numerator and denominator terms, rather than jointly over all terms.
+To compute the maximum capacity \(C_{\mathrm{pers}}[\mathsf{H}^{\star}]\), Dinkelbach’s algorithm is modified to obtain the simplified Dinkelbach-type procedure described in Algorithm~\ref{alg:max_pers_cap}, where the key distinction is that the maximisation is performed over pairs of numerator and denominator terms, rather than jointly over all terms.

 { The advantage of Algorithm~\ref{alg:max_pers_cap} over Algorithm~\ref{alg:Dinkelbach} is that it has a per-iteration time-complexity of \(O(N)\).
 However, the number of iterations required for convergence in Algorithm~\ref{alg:max_pers_cap} is nontrivial to characterise.
 If we assume it converges {\em superlinearly}, as in Algorithm~\ref{alg:Dinkelbach}, then the overall time-complexity can be approximated as \(O(N \log N)\).
-Based on our numerical evidence, this is a reasonable assumption. }
+Based on our numerical evidence, this is a reasonable assumption. { In addition, the complexity of $\mathsf{C}(\theta,\phi,a)$ in $\mathsf{H}^{\star}$ is linear in $T_{\rm serv}(\theta,\phi,a)$.} }

-Interestingly, the optimal handover strategy can be applied to more general channel models with arbitrary serving capacity functions $\mathsf{C}$, assuming the capacity limit in (\ref{eq:cap_lim}) exists.
-For example, we may use it on a deterministic simulation of the satellite mega-constellation over $N$ handovers.
+Interestingly, the optimal handover strategy can be applied to more general channel models with arbitrary serving capacity functions $\mathsf{C}$, assuming the capacity limit in (\ref{eq:cap_lim}) exists. {For example, the algorithm can be applied to an operational mega-constellation to iteratively estimate $C_{\rm pers}[\mathsf{H}^\star]$ from the most recent $N$ handovers.
+If the estimate is formed using a sliding window or a forgetting factor, then---while the decision rule remains optimal for fixed $S$---the resulting strategy becomes adaptive to slowly time-varying $S$.}

-If we wish to have a handover strategy that does not require knowledge of $C_{\rm{pers}}[\mathsf{H}^*]$, as in the optimal handover strategy, then we could instead maximise the capacity over one orbit as in the {\em max. serving capacity (MSC)} handover strategy \cite{Mcbain2025b}
+If we wish to have a handover strategy that does not require knowledge of $C_{\rm{pers}}[\mathsf{H}^{\star}]$, as in the optimal handover strategy, then we could instead maximise the capacity over one serve as in the {\em max. serving capacity (MSC)} handover strategy \cite{Mcbain2025b}